wmcbrine/PDCurses/vt/README.md

 -------

 As currently set up,  this is a bare-bones implementation.
-It relies on a terminal that supports 256 colors.
+It relies on a terminal that supports at least 256 colors.
 RGB colors get remapped to the 6x6x6 color cube.
 If your terminal supports full RGB coloring (QTerminal and modern xterm, for example),  you can set

 PDC_VT=RGB
 export PDC_VT